abiantorres/autonomous-vehicles-system-simulation/README.md

 > Still in development phase.

-* 27/03/2018: A basic simulation of the PR2 robot model using a Hoyuko sensor laser.
+* 27/03/2018: A basic simulation of the PR2 robot model using a Hokuyo laser sensor.
+The graphics simulations will be launch using Blender, which is setting by default in MORSE, and the physics simulations using the Bullet library.

 ## Dependencies: